kotobuki/M5Stack-HID-Input-Framework-for-xR/README.md

 ## Credits

 - The included MFRC522 I2C Library is from the [RFID_RC522 example](https://github.com/m5stack/M5Stack/tree/master/examples/Unit/RFID_RC522) in the public domain, originally developed by [arozcan](https://github.com/arozcan/MFRC522-I2C-Library) based on the findings of the pioneers and modified by M5Stack.
-- The technique for detecting that an RFIF tag has been removed was implemented by referring to [the example proposed by uluzox](https://github.com/miguelbalboa/rfid/issues/188#issuecomment-495395401) and modified for cooperative multitasking
+- The technique for detecting that an RFID tag has been removed was implemented by referring to [the example proposed by uluzox](https://github.com/miguelbalboa/rfid/issues/188#issuecomment-495395401) and modified for cooperative multitasking